metablaster/WindowsFirewallRuleset/Modules/Ruleset.ProgramInfo/Help/en-US/Test-ExecutableFile.md

 File extension is then verified to confirm it is whitelisted, ex. such as an *.exe
 The executable is then verified to ensure it's digitaly signed and that signature is valid.
-If digital signature is missing or not valid, the file is optionally scanned on virus total to confirm it's not malware.
+If digital signature is missing or not valid, the file is optionally scanned on VirusTotal to confirm it's not malware.
 If the file can't be found or verified, an error is genrated possibly with informational message, to explain if there is any problem with the path or file name syntax, otherwise information is